-Debt Relief Orders (DROs) are a simple and cheap alternative to bankruptcy if you have few assets and little money spare each month to repay your debts.
-There is a full description in this Guide to Debt Relief Orders .
-If you have a Debt Relief Order (DRO) it lasts for 12 months and during this time you must inform the Official Receiver (OR):
+Debt Relief Orders (DROs) are a simple and cheap alternative to bankruptcy if you are renting and have little money to spare each month to repay debts.
+A DRO lasts for 12 months and during this time you must inform the Official Receiver (OR):

 - if you receive any money or other assets, or